keyboard_arrow_up

 Homogeneous Membrane

-A membrane in which the properties remain consistent throughout the material.
+A membrane whose properties stay uniform throughout the material.

 Influent